wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/5-logic.md

-Microsoft Dataverse provides a number of different ways to perform custom logic.
+Microsoft Dataverse provides many different ways to perform custom logic.

 There are several options available for applying custom business logic in Dataverse including: